yourdash/yourdash/instance/backend/Plan.md

-allows services to recieve updates of when a file has been changed and what about that file has changed allows users to only access files which are in their respective areas accepts input in protocols user::ewsgit:   - the user's home dir as the origin team::team_name:    - the team's home dir as the origin
-core:   - the instance's cwd as the origin ext::ext_id:   - an external storage source as the origin, resolved by id
+allows services to recieve updates of when a file has been changed and what about that file has changed allows users to only access files which are in their respective areas accepts input in protocols user::ewsgit:[path]   - the user's home dir as the origin team::team_name:[path]    - the team's home dir as the origin core:[path]   - the instance's cwd as the origin ext::ext_id:[path]   - an external storage source as the origin, resolved by id

+Command Manager
+---
+run administrator commands
+/user create [username]